Ian Happ Preview, Player Props: Cubs vs. Brewers

-On Friday, Ian Happ (.538 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+Ian Happ -- with a slugging percentage of .538 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Freddy Peralta on the mound, on September 30 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Braves.
+In his previous game, he hit a home run while going 1-for-4 against the Brewers.

 Sportsbook Promo Codes